Living Legacies

 culture.
 [182]

-Innovation for good or ill in which we try to keep up our spirits today –
+for good or ill in which we try to keep up our spirits today – foresaw a time

 In

-as a 59-year-old millionaire.
-He was covered in worldly glory including
+millionaire.
+He was covered in worldly glory including honorary doctorates

-honorary doctorates (more of which would follow) both English and foreign.
-He
+(more of which would follow) both English and foreign.
+He might have been

-and full equipment for a chemical laboratory in London’s Albemarle Street: the
+equipment for a chemical laboratory in London’s Albemarle Street: the Davy

-Davy Faraday Laboratory, which is still in operation.
-In 1913 a bronze statue
+Faraday Laboratory, which is still in operation.
+In 1913 a bronze statue of

 By